tu-team/2/doc/product-description-taas.md

 ###Prototype Functional Goals and Objectives

 Specific functional objectives the prototype will demonstrate and why these are significant Environment- show customer how we can do it, easy to use, intuitive, etc.  Input, Output.
 Table of comparison between Current systems and TU Prototype either in here or next section.

+Pandora prototype will cover next functions:

+ 1. Incident processing in natural language
+ 1. Training mode
+ 1. Solution applicator
+ 1. Ability to integrate with existing incident systems
+ 1. Ability to integrate with existing solution application systems

 ###Prototype Architecture (Hardware/Software)